Uwe Pape

-Uwe Pape (born 5 May 1936) is a German business information scientist and organ expert.
+Uwe Pape (5 May 1936 – 13 August 2023) was a German business information scientist and organ expert.

 Early life and education

 Pape was born in Bremen.
 After graduating from gymnasium there, Pape studied mathematics, physics, pedagogy and philosophy at the Georg-August-Universität in Göttingen from 1955 to 1959, graduating with a diploma and a state examination.
 In 1965, he received his scientific doctorate in computing technology, with advisor Horst Herrmann at the TU Braunschweig, where he was a research assistant from 1959 to 1971.

 Career

 From 1971 to 2001, Pape was professor in business informatics at the Faculty of Electrical Engineering and Computer Science at Technische Universität Berlin.
 He was visiting professor at the Massachusetts Institute of Technology in Cambridge in Massachusetts in 1974 and 1984/1985, at the University of Maryland, College Park in 1975, at the University of Texas at Austin in 1976, and at the University of Szczecin from 1988 to 1998.
 In Dresden, he developed a new faculty for traffic (Fakultät Verkehrswissenschaften) at the Dresden University of Technology, responsible for the economics course.

 His research focused on optimisation methods in graphs and networks and optimisation methods in logistics, especially maritime transport logistics.
 A long-standing cooperation with the BLG Logistics and the Hamburger Hafen und Logistik.
 Publications appeared with the publishers De Gruyter, Hanser and Springer as well as in journals of operations research and applied informatic.